pixie-io/pixie/DEVELOPMENT.md

     ```

 4. Since development of Pixie requires a Kubernetes cluster to deploy to, you must have Minikube installed and running.
 Follow the instructions [here](https://docs.px.dev/installing-pixie/setting-up-k8s/minikube-setup/).
 Note that Pixie development scripts use the output of `kubectl config current-context` to determine which Kubernetes cluster to deploy to.
 So make sure if you have multiple clusters, the context is pointing to the correct target cluster.

-### Running Via Minikube
-If you plan on using a Minikube environment, launch the dev environment with Minikube, via Make.

-1. Since this runs via Minikube, you must have Minikube installed.
-To install it follow the instructions [here](https://docs.px.dev/installing-pixie/setting-up-k8s/minikube-setup/).

-2. Run make to spin up a Minikube environment:
-    ```
-    make dev-env-start
-    ```

 ## Pixie Cloud